sdevikar/cpp/basics/notes/C++.md

 - const-cast: To change the const-ness/volatility of variable or expression.
 Either make a non-const expression const or vice versa.
 No computational change. `const_cast<type>(expression)`
 - static-cast: Performs a non-polymorphic cast. i.e. it can be performed when you're in a non-polymorphic hierarchy (more on this later).
 Usually performs computational change. `static_cast<type>(expression)`
-- reinterprete_cast: Almost similar to C style casting.
-Used to do typecastings between two unrelated types. e.g. pointer to class object and so on.
+- reinterpret_cast: Almost similar to C style casting.
+Used to do typecasting between two unrelated types. e.g. pointer to class object and so on.
 Very risky and should be very sparingly used. `reinterpret_cast<type>(expression)`
 - dynamic_cast: For runtime casting.

 #### const_cast: